JAPANESE POLITICAL SYSTEM

 Some observers felt that the general election of August 2009, which resulted in a Democratic Party government, had fundamentally changed things, but the return of the Liberal Democratic Party in December 2012 brought the Japanese political system back to its historic norm.

 There are significant moves in Japan for the constitution to be revised so that it becomes 'a normal country', able to maintain and deploy military forces, and a more traditional country, in which rights are balanced by obligations.
-In 2012, the LDP published a draft of a new constitution, but each political party wants different changes and no agreement will be achieved quickly if at all.
+In 2012, the LDP published a draft of a new constitution, but each political party wants different changes and no agreement was achieved.

 Meanwhile many in Japan are keen for its economic power to be reflected now in the political structures of the United Nations with the country admitted to permanent membership of the Security Council.